zhenyuanlu/zhenyuanlu.github.io/courses/ie6600-bos-fa21.md

 ---
 layout: course
-permalink: /ie6600-vbc-fa22/
+categories: courses
 maintitle: <b>C</b>omputation and <b>V</b>isualization for <b>A</b>nalytics
 class: course
-title: IE6600 • Fall 2022 • Northeastern University • Vancouver
+title: IE6600 • Fall 2021 • Northeastern University • Boston
 image: neu.png
 nav: IE6600
 description: IE6600 covers basic of the R, and R Shiny for data preprocessing, and visualization.
 It introduces students to static and interactive visualization, dashboard, and platform that reveal information, patterns, interactions, and comparisons by paying attention to details such as color encoding, a shape selection, spatial layout, and annotation.